DigitalPhonetics/IMS-Toucan/README.md

 What we call ToucanTTS is actually mostly FastSpeech 2, but with a couple of changes, such as the normalizing flow based PostNet that was introduced in PortaSpeech.
 We found the VAE used in PortaSpeech too unstable for low-resource cases, so we continue experimenting with those in experimental branches of the toolkit.
+There are a bunch of other changes that mostly relate to low-resource scenarios.
+For more info, have a look at the ToucanTTS docstring.

 In the directory called
 *Utility* there is a file called